yuzhuruuu/yuzhuruuu/README.md

 - 👋 Hi, I’m yusri
-- 👀 I’m interested in informations technology
+- 👀 I’m into software technology and AI as well
-- 🌱 I’m currently learning information sytsem
+- 🌱 I’m currently learning information systems in computer science department
-- 💞️ I’m looking to collaborate on
+- 💞️ I'm looking to collaborate to improve my skills and build my portfolio.
-- 📫 How to reach me is in instagram ysr.rchmh
+- 📫 You can reach me is in instagram and LinkedIn
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: im handsome